 Patch Policy Configuration Management

-Automate patch discovery, testing, and distribution from a centralized cloud dashboard.
-Action1 RMM will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints, with zero dependencies on LAN connectivity or VPN.
+Automate patch discovery, testing, and distribution from a centralized cloud console.
+Action1 remote monitoring and management solution will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints no matter of their location, network connectivity, awake or asleep status.

 What Is a Patch Management Policy?